 Debt plays an important role in the United States’ economy, the world economy, and the lives of many, if not most, Americans.
 Further, the Bible has much to say about debt and debt relief.
 Therefore, an understanding of debt and debt relief through bankruptcy is critical to an aspiring Christian legal professional.
 This course endeavors to expose the student to the law governing the formation, collection, and discharge of debts and challenges the student to consider all of these topics from a distinctly evangelical Christian worldview.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.

 Demand Letter Assignment